 The Food Handlers Training Program offers classes for two types of food workers:

-- Food Handler’s Training – This optional class is highly recommended for anyone that works directly with the preparation or cooking of food.
+- Food Handler’s Training – This training is the Kansas City, Mo., classroom course for anyone that works directly with the preparation or cooking of food.

 - Food Safety for Managers/Owners Training – This class is mandatory for all owners and/or managers of food establishments.